mojontwins/indev-modloader/README.md

 This document and repository will contain my efforts in creating a modloader for indev.
 This file will document the process and means to be didactic.
 I intend to make a release for every feature I add.
 The goal is being able to create rather complex indev mod using a mod_Name.java file.
 This modloader will modify whichever base classes are needed to make this possible, thus it will be released in form of a jar-drop mod.

-This ModLoader is of course based on how Risugami's original ModLoader works, but it's not a port - albeit some methods are basicly the same.
+**This ModLoader is based in Risugami's original ModLoader**, but it's not a *direct* port - albeit some methods are basicly the same.

 I'm using [MCP-LTS](https://github.com/ModificationStation/1.7.3-LTS) to decompile and modify Minecraft Indev 20100223, so big thanks to all developers and contributors.